cloudyio/keyboard/README.md

 ![image](https://github.com/user-attachments/assets/4caf9ec3-ba28-4b1f-bb33-e1b75838cd37)

+*Dev Board elavated to show height of headers*

 ![pcb](static/pcb.png)
 The keyboard is a small low profile keyboard made to be wireless and bluetooth, it features a lily 58 key layout, 110mAh battery and 2 nice!nano alternative controllers